 Jerry has 25 years international research experience in the science, engineering and management of water resources for agriculture, including assessing the relationships between water resources, drought, agricultural productivity and the environment, and the sustainability of irrigation in the context of climate change impacts and food security.
 His research interests are in biophysical and water resource modelling, precision irrigation, and climate adaptation in agriculture.
 In 2018 he led the agriculture component of the flagship Water Resources East (WRE) project and is currently involved in NERC research investigating drought impacts o agriculture and BBSRC funded research on water risks and resilience in the UK fresh fruit and vegetable system.
 Since 1997 he has been a Director and Honorary Secretary of the UK Irrigation Association (UKIA).

 David has experience in data analysis, modelling of water resources systems and catchment hydrology, public participation in decision making, climate change adaptation and decision support systems.
 As research fellow in agricultural water management at Cranfield University, David is involved in several consultancy and UKRC funded projects on assessment of future agricultural demand in the UK, evaluation of measures for risk reduction in irrigated agriculture, modelling of pollutants concentration on agricultural run-off, and the evaluation of the resilience of UK’s fresh fruit and vegetable supply chain.

-Mick has been Working in IT for over 22 years within the public and private sector.
+Mick has been Working in IT for over 23 years within the public and private sector.
 In his early career he worked on the first ground breaking internet banking solution for First Direct.
 He provided and delivered demo sites to the the British Prime Minister and Cabinet.
-He now creates web applications for both Cranfield University and Effective Web Designs Ltd.
+He created web applications for both Cranfield University and Effective Web Designs Ltd.